 - To assess the quality of life of cancer patients and survivors

-Many clinical studies test new interventions or new combinations of interventions in people, sometimes referred to as human subjects or study participants.
+Many clinical trials test new interventions or new combinations of interventions in people, sometimes referred to as human subjects or study participants.
 New interventions include:

 - Medical products, such as drugs and devices